What You'll Learn

 Instructor: Kelly Rozier

 This Course will look at the commonly cited Reg E violations from the CFPB.
-UDAP penalties have been imposed numerous times because of a disconnect between what banks disclosed using model Reg E forms and what it actually did.
+UDAP penalties have been imposed numerous times because of a disconnect between what banks disclosed using model Reg E forms and what it actually did. *This program does NOT qualify, nor meet the National Standard for N...

 Instructor: Andy Zavoina

-This live webinar equips compliance, lending, and operations professionals with the clarity needed to properly apply the Servicemembers Civil Relief Act (SCRA) and the Military Lending Act (MLA)—two laws that protect servicemembers but are frequently misunderstood and misapplied.
-Attendees will u...
+This webinar equips compliance, lending, and operations professionals with the clarity needed to properly apply the Servicemembers Civil Relief Act (SCRA) and the Military Lending Act (MLA)—two laws that protect servicemembers but are frequently misunderstood and misapplied.
+Attendees will untang...

 Instructor: Rebekah Leonard